 What happens if the backup is interrupted?

 restic leaves a lock.
 After restarting, run restic-unlock then restart the backup.
+Stopped Docker containers are automatically restarted by the cleanup trap — even on error or Ctrl+C.

 Are database backups consistent?